FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Pokemon Mystery Dungeon Pathfinder 2e Concept for Scourge.md

 #### Perception
 Expert in Perception
 #### Saving Throws
+Trained in Fortitude
+Trained in Reflex
+Expert in Will

 ### Berserker
 Stats: +2 Strength, +1 Constitution, -2 Intelligence
 #### Perception
 Expert in Perception
 #### Saving Throws
+Expert in Fortitude
+Trained in Reflex
+Expert in Will

 ### Black Belt
 Stats: +2 Charisma, +1 Dexterity, -2 Intelligence
 #### Perception
 Trained in Perception
 #### Saving Throws
+Expert in Fortitude
+Expert in Reflex
+Trained in Will

 ### Cleric